kristacourtaway/Medical-Insurance-Premium-Prediction/README.md

 ## Medical-Insurance-Premium-Prediction-Python-Code

-The provided code undertakes a comprehensive regression analysis on the insurance.csv dataset.
-The goal is to predict insurance charges based on several independent variables.
+This code is a comprehensive script including a systematic approach to regression analysis on the insurance.csv dataset.
+Created building regression models to predict insurance charges based on several features.
+The goal is to predict insurance charges based on independent variables.

+1. Library Imports and Data Loading:
+Essential libraries such as numpy, pandas, matplotlib, seaborn, and several modules from sklearn and xgboost are imported.
+The dataset named 'insurance.csv' is loaded into a DataFrame dataset.

+2. Data Exploration:
+Initial exploration commands retrieve insights like the top records, data types, shape, and basic statistical summary of the dataset.
+The dataset is grouped based on categorical features like 'sex', 'smoker', and 'region' to obtain their respective mean values.

+3. Handling Missing Values:
+The script checks for any missing values and their total count across the dataset.

+4. Encoding Categorical Data:
+Identification of categorical columns takes place.
+One-hot encoding is applied to transform categorical data, especially for 'sex', 'smoker', and 'region' columns.

-Correlation Analysis:
+5. Correlation Analysis:
-The first segment of the code assesses the correlation of each independent variable with the target variable, 'charges'.
-Two visualization techniques are employed:

-A bar plot displays the linear correlation of each feature with 'charges'.
-This helps in quickly identifying which variables have a strong or weak association with the target.
-A heatmap is used to show pairwise correlations between all variables in the dataset.
-The color intensity and annotations provide a detailed view of how each variable relates to others, offering insights into potential multicollinearity.
-Data Splitting:
-Before model training, the dataset is partitioned into independent variables (denoted by 'x') and the dependent variable (denoted by 'y', which is 'charges').
-The data is then split into training and testing sets, with 80% reserved for training and 20% for testing.
-This allows for unbiased evaluation of model performance.
+A bar chart representation of correlations between features and charges (target variable) is plotted.
+A heatmap visualizes the correlation matrix, offering a detailed view of feature interrelationships.

-Feature Scaling:
+6. Data Splitting and Feature Scaling:
-To ensure that all features have the same scale and contribute equally to the model's predictions, the StandardScaler is used.
-This process standardizes the features to have a mean of 0 and a standard deviation of 1.
-Scaling is especially important for models like linear regression, which can be sensitive to the scale of input features.
+The dataset is split into training and testing sets (80% training, 20% testing).
+Feature scaling is performed using the StandardScaler to standardize the features.

-Model Building:
+7. Model Building:
-Three regression models are trained on the data:
+Three regression models are trained:

-Multiple Linear Regression: A linear regression model attempts to fit the best linear relationship between the independent variables and the dependent variable.
-Random Forest Regression: This ensemble method constructs multiple decision trees during training and outputs an average prediction of the individual trees for regression tasks.
-XGBoost Regression: An advanced gradient-boosted decision tree algorithm known for its efficiency and performance.
-For each model, predictions are made on the test set, and the R^2 score is computed to evaluate the model's performance.
-The R^2 score provides a measure of how well the model's predictions match the actual values.
+Multiple Linear Regression: Using the LinearRegression class.
+Random Forest Regression: Utilizing the RandomForestRegressor class.
+XGBoost Regression: Employing the XGBRFRegressor class.

+For each model:
+The model is trained on the training set.
+Predictions are made on the test set.
+The R-squared metric (r2_score) evaluates the model's performance.

-Predicting for New Customers:
+8. Prediction for New Data Points:
-The final segment of the code demonstrates how the trained XGBoost model can be used to predict charges for new customers.
-Two examples are provided:

-Frank: A 40-year-old male smoker from the northeast with a BMI of 45.5 and 4 children.
-Sara: A 19-year-old non-smoking female from the northwest with a BMI of 27.9 and no children.
-For each new customer, the data is structured and scaled appropriately before feeding it into the model for prediction.
+The script predicts charges for two hypothetical customers, 'Frank' and 'Sara', using the XGBoost regression model.
+Both customers' details, such as age, BMI, and other relevant data, are provided as input to the model, after which the respective insurance charges are predicted.
+In conclusion, this script showcases a structured data science pipeline—from data loading, preprocessing, model training, and to making predictions on new data points—for predicting insurance charges.

 In summary, the code provides a systematic approach to regression analysis, from initial data exploration and preprocessing to model training and prediction.
 The use of multiple models and evaluation metrics ensures a robust and comprehensive analysis.